OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 ## **5.0 `oneapi-asp` Implementation Details**
 <div id="oneAPI_asp_impl"></div>

-`oneapi-asp` in the OFS has four reference platform releases, one is based on Stratix® 10 FPGA and the other three are based on Agilex® 7 FPGA.
+`oneapi-asp` in the OFS has four reference platform releases, one is based on Stratix® 10 FPGA and the other three are based on Agilex™ 7 FPGA.
 This chapter aims to explain the architecture and current implementation details of `oneapi-asp` for these platforms.
 The `oneapi-asp` repository is located [here](https://github.com/OFS/oneapi-asp/tree/master).

 The next section explains the `oneapi-asp` directory structure, followed by sections on hardware and MMD layers.

+In addition to the information covered in the sections 5.1 to 5.5, there is a new functionality added to the `oneapi-asp` repository called the `oneAPI ASP Editor`.
+The editor enables easy parameterization and generation of the oneAPI ASP using IP Parameter Editor GUI in Quartus Prime.

+If you want to customize oneAPI ASP implementation, you can use one of the two approaches:

+1. Follow the design implementation in section 5.1 to 5.5 as a reference to manually make updates to your oneAPI ASP design or

+2. Use the oneAPI ASP Editor to parameterize your ASP design and let the editor handle ASP directory & design files creation, information about the ASP editor is covered in Appendix B.

+Using approach (1) allows fine grained control over design, allowing you to tweak all parameters, interfaces, code blocks in the ASP.
+The ASP editor (approach 2) abrstracts away some of this details, allowing easy parameter and interface settings, hence reducing design time.
+There are also limits on some parameters in the editor.
+Please refer to Appendix B for more information about the parameters in the editor.

 ### **5.1 `oneapi-asp` Directory Structure**
 <div id="oneAPI_asp_dir"></div>